liquid-rust/pldi23-artifact/README.md

 ### Prerequisites

 This artifact provides a [docker](https://www.docker.com/) image with all the dependencies required to test the code.
-All the instructions require you to use the image.
+All the instructions assume you are using the image.
 To install docker please refer to their [documentation](https://docs.docker.com/).

 ### Overview of the Artifact